MaomaoYsr/GITHUB-COPILOT/README.md

 ---

-## Ethical Concerns or Risks of Long-Term Use
+## 5.Ethical Concerns or Risks of Long-Term Use
 1. **Over-Reliance on AI**:
    - Developers may become less skilled in manual coding.
 2. **Copyright Issues**: